aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/getting-started/_index.md

    - Verify the original license file is valid and not expired

 3. **CORS issues in browser**
-   - Always use an HTTP server, never open HTML files directly
+   - Always use an HTTP server; never open HTML files directly
    - Use `http-server` or similar tools for local development

 ### Getting Help

 If you encounter issues: